oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST NOT include other Command Arguments.
 * MUST include exactly one rule number.

+Upon receipt of a 'delete pf:rule_number' Command with an Argument that is not supported by the Actuator, PF Consumers:

+* MUST NOT respond with the 200 status code.
+* SHOULD respond with the 501 status code.
+* SHOULD respond with 'Argument not supported' in the status text.
+* MAY respond with the 500 status code.

 OpenC2 Consumers that receive the 'delete pf:rule_number' Command:
 * but cannot parse or process the 'delete pf:rule_number' Command:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 400 status code.